 Police officers must be skilled in making mental illness field assessments.
 At minimum, police mental illness field assessments must (1) determine if there is reasonable cause to believe that a person is mentally ill, and, if yes, (2) due to the mental illness, is the person a danger to him/herself or others, or gravely disabled.
-Simply stated, gravely disabled is a condition wherein persons are so seriously mentally ill that they are unable to care for themselves, are endangered by this incapability, and require immediate intervention to avoid unintentional self-harm.
+Simply stated, gravely disabled is a condition wherein persons are so seriously mentally ill that they are incapable of caring for themselves, are endangered by this incapability, and require immediate intervention to avoid unintentional self-harm.

-Signs (behaviors and other things observable) and symptoms (information reported to you by the person) are the primary components of police field assessments.
-Observations of reliable other persons can be used in field assessments.
+Signs (observable) and symptoms (information reported by the person) are the primary components of police field assessments.
+Observations of reliable other persons can also be used in field assessments.

 When conducting a field assessment, a person's behavior must be evaluated within context.
-Many behaviors and emotional responses which might indicate mental illness in one context might not in another.
+Several behaviors and emotional responses which might indicate mental illness in one context might not in another.